-Universities with Aircraft Engineering Bachelor's Programs
+Schools with Aircraft Engineering Programs

-Similarly, some schools offer advanced internship programs, while others do not require internships for graduation at all.
-Internships for students of aeronautical or aerospace programs could include a semester or summer with one of the major airlines, car manufacturers or even NASA.
+- Internships for students of aeronautical or aerospace programs could include a semester or summer with one of the major airlines, car manufacturers or even NASA.

 Bachelor's Degree in Aircraft Engineering

 Offered as a major in either aerospace or aeronautical engineering, these programs qualify students for entry-level positions in aircraft engineering or for further coursework at the graduate level.
 A final project or internship may be required for graduation.